Find out how much storage space is available

 - Earlier versions of macOS: Choose Apple menu > About This Mac, then click Storage.

 Your Mac can optimize storage by using iCloud to automatically make more storage space available when needed.* And you can use built-in utilities to quickly find and delete files, apps, books, movies, and other items that are taking up space, then delete items you no longer need.

 - macOS Ventura or later: Learn how to optimize storage space

 - Earlier versions of macOS: Learn how to optimize storage space

 If you have another storage device, such as an external drive connected to your Mac, you can move files to that device.
 Media files such as photos and videos can use a lot of storage space, so you can take steps such as these:

-You can also delete files you no longer need.
+You can also delete files that you no longer need.
 For example:

-- Delete music, films, podcasts or other media, especially if it's media that you can stream or download again as needed.
+- Delete music, movies, podcasts, or other media, especially if it's media that you can stream or download again as needed.

 - Delete files in your Downloads folder.
 Open this folder from the Dock, or by choosing Go > Downloads from the menu bar in the Finder.

 - If you use the Mail app for your email, choose Mailbox > Erase Junk Mail from the menu bar in Mail.
 Also choose Mailbox > Erase Deleted Items.